 Change this subclasue as follows (CID: 1340):

-An EDMG STA is MU-MIMO capable if the MU-MIMO Supported field in the STA’s EDMG Capabilities element is one.
+An EDMG STA is MU-MIMO capable if the MU-MIMO Supported subfield of the Beamforming Capability field in the STA’s EDMG Capabilities element (see 9.4.2.250) is one.
 The MU-MIMO beamforming protocol enables an MU-MIMO capable initiator and one or more MU-MIMO capable responders in an MU group to establish an antenna configuration which allows the initiator to transmit an EDMG MU PPDU to the responders in the MU group, such that the mutual interference among the streams transmitted in the MU PPDU is minimized.
 In this context, the method of minimizing interference is implementation dependent.

 …

-The execution of the MU-MIMO beamforming protocol uses the EDMG Group ID Set element transmitted by the AP or PCP of the BSS.
+The MU-MIMO beamforming protocol uses the EDMG Group ID Set element (see 9.4.2.254) transmitted by the AP or PCP of the BSS.
 The AP or PCP shall transmit an EDMG Group ID Set element prior to performing MU-MIMO beamforming protocol. …

 10.38.9.2.3.2 SISO phase